oci-landing-zones/terraform-oci-multicloud-google/README.md

 ## Overview

-A repository contains a collection of [terraform modules](https://developer.hashicorp.com/terraform/language/modules) and templates that helps an Google Cloud administrator configure an Google Cloud environment for Oracle Database@Google and provision database related components in Google Cloud.
+A collection of [terraform modules](https://developer.hashicorp.com/terraform/language/modules), templates and tutorials that helps you provision Oracle Database@Google Cloud and related components via Infrastructure as Code (IaC).

-A user can apply the terraform plans from any computer that has connectivity to both Google Cloud and OCI.

 ## Prerequisites